Social Services Worker Resume Example

 You can add certifications like Certified Alcohol and Drug Counselor (CADC) or CPR/First Aid.
 These boost your credibility and show you’re serious about your field.

-If you’re aiming for a niche role, show off specialized certificates.
+If you’re aiming for a niche role, show off specialized certificates and review a cover letter for targeted application tips.
 There are over 20 recognized credentials in the human services field, so pick the ones that match your target job.

 I always include a separate section for key skills on my resume.
 This helps hiring managers and ATS software quickly spot what I bring to the table.